 Short-form video is a consistent topic of discussion among marketers this year, so it’s no surprise that marketers are asking how brands can use TikTok to find growth on social media—and evolving their content strategies to fit it in.
 The leading strategy for brands to get their foot in the door in the short-form social channel is TikTok influencer marketing, which empowers them to partner with creators to make content that hits the ‘For You’ page.

 TikTok is an algorithm-based short-form video channel that prioritizes serving users' videos based on content that they’ve seen before.
 The biggest difference between TikTok and other social channels is how TikTok prioritizes entertainment over the number of followers.
-Savvy marketers have the opportunity to create videos that are highly discoverable to reach new audiences and earn high engagement.
+Savvy marketers have the opportunity to create videos that are highly discoverable to reach new audiences globally and earn high engagement.

 TikTok creators are able to achieve fame overnight, while it can take months or even years for influencers to build up a strong following on Instagram.
 This is because Instagram content is shown to followers of a particular user (known as the traditional social graph).
 This traditional influencer model is changing as social media shifts towards making the most entertaining content more discoverable.